MoserMichael/my-notes/dev-gotchas.md

 - I am over the initial 'leetcode shock'.
 Some people take Leetcode really hard.
 However it can also be fun.
 - it makes sense to return to a problem, while asking follow up questions (that's what they like to do at job interviews)
     - One follow up question is: how could you make things faster?
 If a submission isn't along the top submissions in terms of the desired trait, then there usually is much room for improvement.
 For example: the [n-queen problem](https://leetcode.com/problems/n-queens-ii/) isn't a very hard problem, however they could also ask follow up questions like: can you make it faster?
-(I managed to used symmetries along the x-axis for this case, but there are probably more tricks in the book).
+(I managed to used symmetries along the x-axis for this case, but there are probably more tricks in the book). /Note: performance measurement numbers in leetcode runs are sometimes erratic/
-    - Some problems are easier to solve recursively, one follow up question would be: solve the same problem without recursion.
+    - Some problems are easier to solve recursively, one follow up question would be: solve the same problem without recursion
 - Don't take shortcuts.
 Example: if a function returns more than two return values, then make an object out of the return value - otherwise it's easy to loose track. (same reason: avoid tuples that are standing in for records, it's easy to loose track)
 - I need to get better at coming up with test cases for my solution.
 Usually I follow the examples given in an exercise, frequently there are cases that are not described in the problem statement.